Robert Prince (American football): Detroit Lions

 On January 25, 2014, Prince was named receivers coach for the Detroit Lions.

 During the 2016 season, under Prince's tutelage, three wide receivers contributed to the Lions having five players record 50+ receptions.
 The Lions became the fifth team in NFL history, and first in franchise history, to feature five different players with at least 50 catches in a season.
 During the 2019 season, Prince helped guide wide receiver Kenny Golladay to his second 1,000-yard receiving season (1,190), becoming the first player in franchise history to record two 1,000-yard receiving seasons in their first three years.
 Golladay's 11 touchdowns were also a team and NFL-high.

 Several members of the Lions coaching staff, including interim head coach Darrell Bevell, had to quarantine during the week 16 game against the Tampa Bay Buccaneers due to a COVID-19 outbreak.
 Prince was named acting head coach for the Lions on December 24, 2020.
 The Lions lost the game in a blowout 47–7, with quarterback Matthew Stafford getting injured in the first quarter.

 Houston Texans

 On March 10, 2021, Prince was named wide receivers coach for the Houston Texans.

 Dallas Cowboys

 On February 9, 2022, Prince was named wide receivers coach for the Dallas Cowboys.

 Miami Dolphins

 On January 28, 2025, Prince was hired by the Miami Dolphins to serve as the team's wide receivers coach.

+Atlanta Falcons

+On January 26, 2026, Prince was hired to be the Wide Receivers coach for the Atlanta Falcons, marking a return to the team where he gained his first NFL coaching job.